emerald-dao/beginner-dapp-course/chapter2.0/day2/README.md

 ## Understanding What We Just Did

-> If you have worked with frontend code before, skip this section.
+> If you already understand all of that, skip this section.

 Let's understand what the heck we just did.
 First, let's start in the `./pages/index.js` file...